lucadavies/lucadavies/README.md

 During my time at university, I was both of one of the first undergraduate Teaching Assistants in our department and Education Officer for the Computer Science Society and both mentored students one-to-one in labs, giving guidance where needed, and presented small workshops and sessions.

-If you want more info, find me on [LinkedIn](https://www.linkedin.com/in/luca-davies/).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/luca-davies/).

 ---